wangy325/endlessriver/content/en/posts/2_customized_blog.md

 tags: [hugo]
 ---

-I'v done little work to make my blog a little more personality.
+I'v done little work to make my blog a little more 'personal'.
 Here I mark them down, in case of forgotten.

 <!--more-->